SkyDrive SD-05

 www.skydrive2020.com

-Extending from the rear of the fuselage are two rear vertical booms that connect to a downward sloping horizontal stabilizer with vertical fins on each end of the horizontal stabilizer.
-The aircraft has fixed skid landing gear with the rear of each skid having an angled-inward vertical fin.
+Extending from the rear of the fuselage is a modified boom tail that has two rear vertical booms that connect to a downward sloping horizontal stabilizer with vertical fins on each end of the horizontal stabilizer.
+The aircraft has fixed skid landing gear with the rear of each skid having an angled-outward vertical fin or what might be called ventral fins.

 The company expects the SD-05 to be used where geographical conditions don't allow for efficient public transportation or where there is very little to no public transportation.
-For example, a good example of where their aircraft would be extremely useful and efficient would be tourist islands where they only have slow boat transportation available.
-The company also foresees their aircraft to be extremely useful for emergency medical services.
+For example, a useful and efficient air taxi service would be tourist islands where they only have slow boat transportation available.
+The company also foresees their aircraft to be useful for emergency medical services and urban building to building flight routes.

 Specifications: